YoungokCha/antenna_keyword/README.md

 query = 'TITLE-ABS-KEY(antenna)'
 s = ScopusSearch(query, download=True, verbose=True)
 ```
-This program utilises a Python package named, pybliometrics, to access their data via the Scopus’ RESTful API using HTTP requests.
-We collected over 159K antenna related abstracts and relevant data (e.g., title, publication name, author’s keywords, number of citation and affiliation name).

 Using the well-referenced Rapid Automatic Keyword Extraction (RAKE) algorithm, we can find many meaningful keyword phrases of each paper, however, all these phrases cannot be used for our prediction task due to its significant amount and complexity.
 ```python